Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties

 Examples of the true forward operator and the learned forward operator for $\delta=0.01$ as well as $\delta=0.05$ can be seen in Figure~\ref{fig:forward_operator_net}.
 One can observe that the learned forward operator resembles the true forward operator for small noise ($\delta=0.01$), displaying slightly less blurring or diffusion in both linear and nonlinear cases.
 In contrast, at a higher noise level ($\delta=0.05$), the learned forward operators tend to over-amplify details, especially edges in the images.
 The reason for this is that for high noise levels the learned operators need to exhibit a stronger regularization to be able to stably reconstruct the target images.

-To provide a deeper understanding of the learned regularization, we present two approaches aiming at shedding some light on its nature.
-To do so, we first compare the local ill-posedness of the true forward operators $F$ with the learned operators $\varphi_\theta$ in Section~\ref{sec:directional_deriv} and we then analyze the behavior of $\varphi_\theta$ by clustering blurring kernel emerging from a linearization of the network in Section~\ref{sec:clustering}.
-This approach allows us to understand how the networks respond to various image structures.
+In the following sections, we explore this behavior in greater depth and draw connections to the learned regularization.
 We would like to note that we present the results of our investigations solely for the nonlinear diffusion operator, as the results were comparable for the linear blurring operator.
 Moreover, we emphasize that while this paper focuses on deblurring tasks, the proposed approaches are applicable to various problems and should be viewed as exemplary methods for numerically investigating the regularizing behavior of iResNets.